 Continually dealing with irritating dry eyes with medications and artificial tears with little to no success can get vexing.
 It might be best to consider a more advanced treatment like IPL therapy.

-Contact your Dry Eye Professional now for a consultation!
+Contact your Dry Eye Doctor now for a consultation!